sudachen/uccm/docs/index.md

 ![create new project](assets/create_project.png)

-Since this quick start uses pca10028 board based on nRF51823 BLE powered uC, by default uccm configures firmware as used softdevice.
-Softdevice is the special firmaware operating with radio channel and allowing to user code communicate va Bluetooth Low Energy.
-It requirese write this firmware once to the board.
-Fo this do the next command
+Since this quick start uses pca10028 board based on BLE powered uC nRF51422, uccm by default configures firmware as used softdevice.
+Softdevice is the special firmaware operating with radio channel and allowing to communicate via Bluetooth Low Energy.
+To write sofdevice on the flash do the next command
 ```
 uccm --program-softdevice
 ```

 It erases all chip flash memory and writes softdevice to the begin.
-Normally it is required to do only once.
-For this operation devboard chould be coonected to the PC and powered on.
+Normally it's required to program softdevice only once.
+For this operation the board should be coonected to the PC and powered on.

 Ok, now all is ready to start simplified example turning on one LED.
-For compale and flash compiled firmare press start button.
+For compiling and flashing compiled firmare press start button.
 It is green trinagle at the bottom of the left panel in the editor.

 ![run firmware](assets/run_firmware.png)

 Devboard should resets and lights LED1.